psycho-baller/sona-research/README.md

 * [Future plans](#future-plans)

 # What it does
-If you're UCalgary and taking PSYC 200,201,203?
+If you're a UCalgary student and taking PSYC 200,201,203?
 This could be helpful for you.

 When you run this code it will automatically check for u if there is a study up, and if there is, it will show you the study description and how many credits you will gain from taking it.